simreaney/simreaney.github.io/_talks/2011-07-01-SCIMAPinUKandIreland.md

 collection: talks
 permalink: /talks/2011-07-01-SCIMAPinUKandIreland
 date: 2011-09-15
 citation: 'S.M.
-REANEY1, D.G.
-MILLEDGE1, S.N.
-LANE2, A.L.
-HEATHWAITE3, M. SHORE4, A. MELLAND4 & P JORDAN4 2011: , Understanding nutrient connectivity at the landscape scale: The use of the SCIMAP approach in the UK and Ireland..&quot; Catchment Science, 2011.'
+REANEY 1, D.G.
+MILLEDGE 1, S.N.
+LANE 2, A.L.
+HEATHWAITE 3, M. SHORE 4, A. MELLAND 4 & P JORDAN 4 2011: , Understanding nutrient connectivity at the landscape scale: The use of the SCIMAP approach in the UK and Ireland..&quot; Catchment Science, 2011.'
 location: "Dublin, Ireland"
 type: "Talk"
 ---